radview/webload-documentation/docs/scripting/advanced_javascript_features.md

 If TypeInfo information is not accessible, WebLOAD uses a basic common-sense heuristic to determine the data type and select the appropriate conversion, based on the preceding default conversion table.
 For example, if a variable A has been assigned a value of 5, WebLOAD assumes that the variable should be of type Integer.

 However, relying on sensible assumptions may inadvertently lead to complications.
 For example, the user may actually intend to pass that variable A as a parameter to a method that expects a String “5”.
 Or you may be working with an array containing a whole set of variables of unknown data types, a more complicated situation.
 For these reasons, WebLOAD recommends using casting functions when the data type is unknown, to ensure that the variables are converted to the correct data type before being passed as parameters to an ActiveX object method.
-The WebLOAD casting functions are described in the following section, [*Using Casting Functions for JavaScript](#_bookmark104) *[and COM Data Types* ](#_bookmark104)*(on page [113](#_bookmark103)).
+The WebLOAD casting functions are described in the following section, [Using Casting Functions for JavaScript](#using-casting-functions-for-javascript-and-com-data-types).